satrijotomo/DSML_Bootcamp/README.md

 # DSML_Bootcamp
-This is repository for my codes for Python for Data Science and Machine Learning Bootcamp
+This is repository for my codes for Python for Data Science and Machine Learning Bootcamp.
+It contains mostly the jupyter notebook files.